wdsheng999/gre_preparation/math/exercises/hard.md

 C.3/4

 my:$[1/2,2/3]$ AB ans:BC
-若独立 1/2+1/3
+若互斥 1/2+1/3
 若不独立 1/2
 $[1/2,5/6]$

-70.
-Quantity A:The number of primes that are divisible by 9 Quantity B:The number of primes that are divisible by 19 A.Quantity A is greater.
+70. Quantity A:The number of primes that are divisible by 9 Quantity B:The number of primes that are divisible by 19 A.Quantity A is greater.
 B.Quantity B is greater.